Privacy Policy

 We may also use limited Personal Information from school administrators and authorized staff (such as names, roles, email addresses, and login credentials) who access our administrative dashboard to monitor account activity, improve user experience, support training and onboarding, and ensure the security and functionality of the platform.

 We work with secure, education-aligned third-party providers to support hosting, identity management, diagnostics, and analytics.
 These platforms may process limited technical telemetry, such as device type, app version, or crash reports, for the sole purpose of improving platform stability.
-Where school dashboards display student-level analytics (e.g., compliance and screen time), those insights are based on roster data uploaded by the school and are visible only to authorized school staff within an encrypted environment.
+Where school dashboards display student-level analytics (e.g., compliance and school-hours distraction-reduction metrics), those insights are based on roster data uploaded by the school and are visible only to authorized school staff within an encrypted environment.

 The Commons does not access student content, browsing history, or communications.
 Usage trends may be provided to administrators to support student well-being or guide interventions.
 The App may also deliver supportive nudges, such as reminders to stay focused, prompts to re-enable a missing permission, or positive feedback when a student meets expectations, to encourage healthy digital habits and reinforce school policy.
 These nudges are driven by simple usage metrics, not behavioral modeling or prediction, and are solely controlled by the school.
 These features are never used for advertising, commercial targeting, or profiling.